pubcore/node-composition/readme.md

-### HTTPS server, to map requests to functions of components
+## Express middleware to map requests to functions of components
 Within the terminology of HTTP we do have _requests_ and _responses_.
 Given a response is just a function of a request, this package provide the option to configure such functional mappings.